 Thank you very much for your interest in a fellowship with the Division of Orthopaedic Trauma at Vanderbilt University Medical Center.
 We are making great strides towards developing a unique orthopaedic trauma fellowship.
 We accept two fellows per year and provide them with one day per week for academic and/or research pursuits.
 We have five orthopaedic trauma faculty members dedicated to the fellowship program.

 The Vanderbilt University Medical Center (VUMC) is a collection of several hospitals and clinics, as well as the schools of medicine and nursing.
 Its reputation for excellence in each of these areas has made Vanderbilt a major patient referral center for the Mid-South.

 Vanderbilt University Hospital is a 700+ bed hospital, which lies in the heart of the VUMC complex.

-The Department of Orthopaedic Surgery and Rehabilitation is located within Medical Center East, which is directly adjacent to the Vanderbilt Hospital.
+The Department of Orthopaedic Surgery is located within Medical Center East, which is directly adjacent to the Vanderbilt Hospital.
 This facility houses a clinical research area for Orthopaedic Trauma, administrative offices, clinics, rehabilitation services and educational areas.

 The Medical Center is well served by a very strong General Surgery Trauma Unit under the direction of John Morris, MD, FACS.
 There are 4500 trauma admissions per year, with over 2000 helicopter flights per year.
 There are currently 5 helicopters, which provide transportation from hospital to hospital as well as from accident scene to Vanderbilt.
 82% of trauma admissions are from blunt trauma, and the annual growth of trauma admissions is 6% per year.